 For the last part of the itinerary, it’s time to follow the Sentiero di Gandria (Gandria Trail) all the way back to Lugano.
 It’s a 50 minute walk, but you will for sure stop along the way to enjoy the view, flowers and the lake.
 This route is mostly flat and there are benches along the way to sit and relax at.
 The route is ideal to walk just before sunset, so that you arrive back in Lugano after sunset.
 This gives you a glimpse of Lugano in another setting, and to finalise the day after everything you have seen.

-- Wear decent walking shoes and wear suitable clothes for the weather (and suncream for summer!)
+- Wear decent walking shoes and wear suitable clothes for the expected weather (also suncream for summer!)

 Save for later: